ohler55/wabur/examples/sample/README.md

 [`opo.conf`](opo/opo.conf).
 The configuration specifies that the OpO disk storage be in the `opo/data` directory.
 It also turns on logging for HTTP requests and responses along with handler information from the Runner's perspective.

-Near the bottom of the conf file the Controller, +spawn.rb+ is mentioned along with command line options.
-The +-v+ option turns on Controller verbosity.
+Near the bottom of the conf file, the Controller `spawn.rb` is mentioned along with command line options.
+The `-v` option turns on Controller verbosity.

-Start the OpO daemon with the following command in the opo terminal after
+Start the OpO daemon with the following command in the *opo terminal* after
 installing:

 ```